ShaneGH/busybody/README.md

 myObject.myProperty = false;
 ```
 ####busybody.tryObserve arguments
-busybody.tryObserve arguments are the same as <a href="#busybodyObserveArguments">busybody.observe arguments</a>
+busybody.tryObserve arguments are the same as [busybody.observe arguments](busybodyobserve-arguments)

 ###Observe a path